Pattern Glass/EAPG was made in many

 --Water set: water pitcher, tumblers and/or goblets, and sometimes a water tray and/or a waste bowl.

-More extensive patterns included: celery vase, milk pitcher, bowls, compotes (high and low footed bowls), wine & champagne goblets, cordials, salt dips &/or shakers, mustard or horseradish jars, sugar shaker, toothpick holder, egg cup, spillholder, celery or relish dish, cup & saucer, mugs, cake stand, bread plate, waste bowl, dinner plate, bread plate, decanter, carafe or water bottle, syrup pitcher, cruet, and some even had lamps, whimsey pieces, child or toy sets, cologne & barber bottles and other dresser set items or even calling card receivers and punch bowls.
+More extensive patterns included: celery vases, milk pitchers, bowls, compotes (high and low footed bowls), wine & champagne goblets, cordials, salt dips, master salts &/or shakers, mustard or horseradish jars, sugar shakers, toothpick holders, egg cups, spillholders, celery or relish dishes, cup & saucer, mugs, cake stands, bread plates, waste bowls, dinner plate, bread plates, decanters, carafes or water bottles, syrup pitchers, cruets, and some even had lamps, whimsey pieces, child or toy sets, cologne & barber bottles and other dresser set items or even miscellaneous forms such as vases & nappies, calling card receivers and punch bowls.
+A very few included straw jars.
 Some patterns had a variety of sizes of the forms mentioned above even approaching 100 different forms in a few patterns & pieces of many patterns were souvenired for special occasions.
 Glass curtain tiebacks were made in patterns but not associated with tableware.

-If you click on the forms highlighted in green (above), you will be transported to a page showing examples of and a discussion of that form.
+If you click on the forms highlighted in green (above), you will be transported to a page showing examples for sale and/or a discussion of that form.

 To visit other sections of our tuition-free